-Glacier National Park is open year-round and every season in the park is stunning.
-Fall, however, is uniquely magical.
-The Crown of the Continent’s glacier-carved valleys and mountainsides are painted with the golden hues of autumn, amplifying the already jaw-dropping views.
-Fewer visitors, abundant birding and wildlife watching, and exclusive biking access on the Going-to-the-Sun Road make it one of the best times to enjoy the park.
+Glacier National Park is open year-round, and, while every season in the park is stunning, fall is uniquely magical.
+The park’s glacial-carved valleys and mountainsides are painted with the golden hues of autumn, amplifying the already jaw-dropping views.
+Fewer visitors, plus abundant birding and wildlife watching opportunities, make it one of the best times to enjoy the park.
+What’s more, vehicle reservations are not required to enter the park this time of year.
 Here are our top eight reasons why you should visit Glacier in its golden season.

 The golden eagle is one of North America’s largest birds of prey.